 Multiple awards are anticipated.
-The resources made available under this BAA will depend on the quality of the proposals received and the availability of funds.
+The amount of resources made available under this BAA will depend on the quality of the proposals received and the availability of funds.

-The Government reserves the right to select for negotiation all, some, one, or none of the proposals received in response to this solicitation, and to make awards without discussions with proposers.
+The Government reserves the right to select for negotiation all, some, one, or none of the proposals received in response to this solicitation and to make awards without discussions with proposers.
 The Government also reserves the right to conduct discussions if it is later determined to be necessary.
 If warranted, portions of resulting awards may be segregated into pre-priced options.
 Additionally, DARPA reserves the right to accept proposals in their entirety or to select only portions of proposals for award.
 In the event that DARPA desires to award only portions of a proposal, negotiations may be opened with that proposer.
-The Government reserves the right to fund proposals in phases with options for continued work at the end of one or more of the phases, as applicable.
+The Government reserves the right to fund proposals in phases with options for continued work, as applicable.

-Awards under this BAA will be made to proposers on the basis of the evaluation criteria listed below (see section labeled "Application Review Information," Sec.
-V.), and program balance to provide overall value to the Government.
 The Government reserves the right to request any additional, necessary documentation once it makes the award instrument determination.
-Such additional information may include but is not limited to Representations and Certifications (see Section VI.B.4., "Representations and Certifications").
-The Government reserves the right to remove proposers from award consideration should the parties fail to reach agreement on award terms, conditions and cost/price within a reasonable time or the proposer fails to timely provide requested additional information.
-Proposals identified for negotiation may result in a procurement contract, cooperative agreement, or other transaction, depending upon the nature of the work proposed, the required degree of interaction between parties, whether or not the research is classified as Fundamental Research, and other factors.
+Such additional information may include but is not limited to Representations and Certifications (see Section VI.B.2., "Representations and Certifications").
+The Government reserves the right to remove proposers from award consideration should the parties fail to reach agreement on award terms, conditions, and/or cost/price within a reasonable time, and the proposer fails to timely provide requested additional information.
+Proposals identified for negotiation may result in a procurement contract, grant, cooperative agreement, or other transaction, depending upon the nature of the work proposed, the required degree of interaction between parties, whether or not the research is classified as Fundamental Research, and other factors.